mravanelli/pytorch-kaldi/README.md

 ## Librispeech tutorial
 The steps to run PyTorch-Kaldi on the Librispeech dataset are similar to that reported above for TIMIT.
 The following tutorial is based on the *100h sub-set*, but it can be easily extended to the full dataset (960h).

-1. Run the Kaldi recipe for timit (at least until # decode using the tri4b model)
+1. Run the Kaldi recipe for librispeech (at least until # decode using the tri4b model)

 2. Compute the fmllr features by running: